 In order to provide guidance to Permit Writers in developing SOCs, and attain a greater level of consistency, on October 25, 2012 the Department issued a policy on development of SOCs.
-This policy provides guidance to Permit Writers on the standard time frames
+This policy provides guidance to Permit Writers on the standard time frames for schedules for common activities, and guidance on factors that may modify the length of the schedule such as an affordability analysis.

-analysis.

-☐ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations wer established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a schedule of compliance to meet final effluent limits for parameter.
+☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
+The facility has been given a schedule of compliance to meet final effluent limits for ammonia and E. coli.
+The schedule has been established at 4 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits" so changes may be made in order to bring the facility into compliance with final effluent limitations.
+It is likely the facility will have to be replaced with a more advanced treatment system.

-□ - This permit does not contain a SOC.